NickFoodz/Not-Scrabble/README.md

 - Added a save/load feature that allows the user to select/create a file to load/save their game from
   - Implemented using java serialization
+  - Changes all fields to the saved fields and updates the GUI to reflect.
+  - Uses FileChooser to choose a file, preventing errors from inputting the wrong file name

   - Added the option to import custom boards from an XML
+    - Formatting can be seen in XML configuration at top of readme
+    - XML examples were included.
+    - Choosing an XML uses FileChooser.
+      -  Choosing an invalid file will give a blank board, as format is not checked.
+      - If not in the required XML format, no premium squares are added to the board.

 - Added multi-level Undo/Redo buttons to the game
   - Currently, you cannot undo/redo a move if you have a tile selected, you must first place it somewhere